Stone Haven station

 Stone Haven was a railroad station on the Dedham Branch spur, connecting Dedham station to the main Boston-Providence line at Readville.
 The station was located on Mount Vernon Street in Dedham, next to the home of Col. Eliphalet Stone, and was named for him.
 Stone donated the building for the waiting room.

+Coal was delivered to this station to then be transported to the mills along the nearby Mother Brook.

-It closed on April 21, 1967.
+The station closed on April 21, 1967.